 Family Walks in Sligo

-There are several Forest trails to chose from, such as those in Union Wood near Collooney.
+Get suited and booted and head out for a hike with a picnic.
+There are several forest trails to choose from, such as those in Union Wood near Collooney.

-Alternatively try hiking up Knocknarea to bring a stone to Queen Maeve’s Grave.
+Alternatively, try hiking up Knocknarea to bring a stone to Queen Maeve’s Grave.
 This mountain may be lesser known than Ben Bulben but is still an amazing sight as you arrive in Sligo, and is certainly a do-able climb for those active kids.

 There’s always Ben Bulben or to the Carrowkeel tombs at Castlebaldwin which all have family friendly way-marked trails.
 It’s fun trying to identify landmarks and locations from the summit and is a wonderful opportunity to admire our beautiful County.